-Foreigners who are sentenced for the misdemeanour of illegal border crossing or illegal stay in Serbia may lodge an appeal against the first-instance decision.
+Foreigners who are sentenced for the misdemeanour of irregular border crossing or stay in Serbia may lodge an appeal against the first-instance decision.
 However, since the majority of cases are processed in an accelerated manner, where the foreigners are deprived of the possibility of challenging the charges against them in a language they understand and with the help of an attorney, appeals in these procedures are quite rare.

 Article 78(5) Asylum Act.

 CAT, Concluding observations on the second periodic report of Serbia**, 3 June 2015, CAT/C/SRB/CO/2*, para 14.